-Between public and private, costs and coverage, insurance can be a confusing field to navigate.
-But don’t worry, we’ll walk you through the ins-and-outs of health insurance in Qatar.
+Between public and private, costs and coverage, health insurance in Qatar can be confusing, but we’ll walk you through the ins and outs.

 As an expat considering a move to Qatar, you’ve probably got a lot of questions, concerns, and worries.
 The good news is that, once you’ve done your homework, making sure your health insurance situation is settled can be straightforward enough.
 This guide will explain private and public medical insurance in Qatar, as well as offer insurer recommendations.
 It includes the following sections:

 - The healthcare system and health insurance in Qatar